Early Office Museum

 This caused a vertical rod (identified by the red dot) to rotate, and this

-in turn caused the circle of type-bars to rotate so that the correct
+in turn caused the circle of type-bars to rotate so that the selected type-bar came into position.
+The operator then pressed a lever (yellow

 dot) to

-activate a hammer (green dot) that struck the lower end of the type-bar with the
+activate a hammer (green dot) that struck the lower end of the type-bar

 selected letter.
 The plunger-like type-bar moved up and the type struck the underside